yuri014/nice-day/README.md

 ## How it works :cloud:

-The application will display a Pokémon image according to the weather of the reseached city or the time of you device.
+The application will display a thematic image according to the weather of the reseached city or the time of you device.

 ## Available Scripts